Updated September 12, 2023

-Decision making is one of the core pillars of programming.
-Being able to lay down proper conditional statements is not only necessary to get good at programming, but it is also essential to get things done more times than often.
-Armed with the knowledge of conditional statements such as if, if-else and nested if, you will be able to logically make decisions with the program and get correct results.
+Decision-making is one of the core pillars of programming.
+Staying down proper conditional statements is necessary to get good at programming.
+Still, it is also essential to frequently accomplish tasks, and with a grasp of conditional statements like if, if-else, and nested if, you can use the program to make decisions and logically obtain accurate results.

 Q1.
 Can I have multiple conditions in an if-else statement?

 Ans: Yes, you can use “elif” (short for “else if”) to check multiple conditions in sequence.
 It allows you to specify different code blocks for various conditions.